Roscoe B. Woodruff: Early life

 Roscoe Barnett Woodruff was born on February 9, 1891, in Oskaloosa, Iowa, the son of Calvin Woodruff, an army officer. and his wife Rhoda Barnett.
 After attending public schools and the Iowa State University, he entered the United States Military Academy (USMA) at West Point, New York, on June 14, 1911.
 He set a new record for the hammer throw, and, as part of the 1913 Army Cadets football team, he kicked the winning field goal in the Colgate-Army football game of 1913, earning an "A" in both football and the hammer throw.
 He was the First Captain of the Corps of Cadets.

 Woodruff graduated from the USMA on June 12, 1915, as part of the West Point class of 1915, often referred to as "the class the stars fell on", ranked 56th in his class.
-Of the 164 graduates that year, 59 (36%) attained the rank of general, more than any other class in the history of the academy.
-The classmates he graduated with included Dwight D. Eisenhower, Omar Bradley, James Van Fleet. and Joseph T. McNarney.
+Of the 164 graduates that year, 59 (36%) later attained the rank of brigadier general or higher, more than any other class in the history of the academy.
+The classmates he graduated with included Dwight D. Eisenhower, Omar Bradley, James Van Fleet and Joseph T. McNarney, along with John W. Leonard, Joseph M. Swing, Henry Aurand, Stafford LeRoy Irwin, Charles W. Ryder and Leland Hobbs.
 Woodruff was commissioned as a second lieutenant in the Infantry Branch of the United States Army.